 Whenever I use the word none in writing, I’m always careful.

-It’s one of the few grammar points where there is no real right or wrong.
+It’s one of the few grammar points with no right or wrong answer.

 I suppose I lean toward using a plural verb more often than not.

-Not because it is necessarily correct, but because it reads and sounds better.
+Not because it is necessarily correct, but because it sometimes reads and sounds better.

 It always depends on what you mean by none.

-If it is not any, then you can’t really go wrong using a plural verb.
+If it is not any of, then you can’t really go wrong using a plural verb.

-But if you mean not one or no one, which are both singular in meaning, then you need to choose more carefully.
+But if you mean not one or no one, which are both singular in meaning, then you need a singular verb in most cases.

 Related Reading: Gapping In Grammar And How To Use It